zyvy/Udacity-SQL-Notes/Lesson-3-Aggregations.md

 GROUP BY account_id
 ORDER BY account_id
 ```

+It is worth noting that SQL evaluates the aggregations before the LIMIT clause.
+If you don’t group by any columns, you’ll get a 1-row result—no problem there.
+If you group by a column with enough unique values that it exceeds the LIMIT number, the aggregates will be calculated, and then some rows will simply be omitted from the results.

 Here, we select orders.account_id and the sums of quantities of each type of paper.
 We get those FROM the orders table.
 However, we must GROUP BY account_id if what we want to see is the sums per account.
 It also helps to ORDER BY the account_id.

 ### GROUP BY Practice Problems from section 14